nenye-a/insemble/README.md

 Start the node backend (refer to backend-node folder readme for more information):

 - go to the backend node folder:`cd backend-node`
 - Ensure that you have your docker process running: `docker-compose up -d` (you may have to kill any existing docker processes running on the port).
+If you already have this process running, there's no need to re-run this command.
 - Migrate your database to local: `prisma2 migrate up --experimental`
 - Start the backend server: `yarn start:watch`

-Start the front-end process
+Start the frontend process
 - In the insemble root folder:
 - After node backend process has started, generate code using `npm run apollo:generate`
 - In seperate command line run `npm start`

+#### Re-Running

+To re-run the latest code:

+Ensure that you have the latest code and updates:
+1. In `backend` folder ensure that you've recently updated your python environment.
+If you haven't or run into dependency issues, either make sure you have your virtual environment enabled, or re-run the `pip install -r requirements.txt && pip install -r dev-requirements.txt`
+2. In `backend-node` folder run `yarn install` to ensure that the latest node dependencies have been updated.
+Please note that current backend is not compatible with node v13.
+If you have node v13, you are suggested to download nvm to switch to v12.
+3. In `insemble` folder run `npm install` to ensure that you have the latest code.
+4. Start the python backend (refer either to the backend text above "Start the python backend", or the `backend` ReadMe)
+5. Start the node backend (refer to the backend-node text above "Start the node backend")
+6. Start the frontend process

 ### Key Branches